ttl2132/bio-minigame/proposal.md

 1. Get cell memorization game working first.
 2. Add cell cycle game to the options.
 3. Fix styling for the app.

-## TODO
- - Fully connect REST api for the leaderboard to uvicorn